 Going beyond company profits, productivity and higher employee retention, employers offer opportunities for remote work to make their employees engaged and contented.
 A survey by TINYpulse suggested that employees who work remotely were happier and felt more valued than employees who worked in traditional offices.

 While companies are saving thousands of dollars by creating remote data science jobs, they are also facing pressing challenges.
-Employers need to address to get more out of remote data science professionals are:
+The 2 main areas employers need to address to get more out of remote data science professionals are:

-It is extremely difficult to keep track of employees’ progress when they are not physically present in the office.
+It can be difficult to keep track of employees’ progress when they are not physically present in the office.
 There is a high chance that some employees working remotely might take advantage of the flexibility to move away from tasks.
+This is why employers must utilise online task/project management tools to ensure remote workers are able to organise their time and deliver results.

 Maintaining the security of data